paulinho-16/MEIC-ASSO/docs/notification.md

 And another optional parameter, also in the body:
 - date (YYYY-MM-DD HH:MM:SS)

-If a date is provided, the notification will be scheduled to the specified date.
+If a date is provided, the notification could be scheduled to the specified date.
+This endpoint is fully implemented in the backend.
+However, to schedule the notification, adicional functionalities are required.
+The group suggests the following implementation: https://www.freecodecamp.org/news/how-to-schedule-a-task-with-firebase-cloud-functions/.
+As can be seen, this implementation requires firebase, which is used for frontend development.
+As such, the group considered that this feature does not belong in the our scope of responsibilities for this project.

 ### GET `/notification/:user/all`
 With this route you may obtain all notifications sent to a certain user.